rkpradheep/tomcat-app/README.md

-5 Steps to set up build in linux distributions:
+3 Steps to set up build in linux distributions:

 1.)
-Create MyHome directory at your desired location using this command (mkdir MyHome)
+Clone the server repository using this command (git clone https://github.com/rkpradheep/tomcat_app.git .)

 2.)
-Step into the MyHome directory using this command (cd MyHome)
+Once the repository is cloned, enter this command to start the setup (sh setup.sh)

 3.)
-Clone the server repository using this command (git clone https://github.com/rkpradheep/tomcat_app.git .)

-4.)
-Once the repository is cloned, enter this command to start the setup (sh setup.sh)

-5.)
 Once the setup and build is successful, type the following commands to install the server as service so that it will be started automatically post OS boot

         * sudo systemctl enable tomcat